Lack of Follow Up Syndrome

 - Concerned about the costs.
 She falsely assumes your service ought to cost less.
 Now you need to determine whether she’s looking for the cheapest solution or the best solution.
 The price issue appears when she doesn’t recognize the full value of your service.
 In this instance, she doesn’t realize how the benefits outweigh the cost.
 For example, your monthly fee is $500.
 She needs to believe the benefit of working with you is greater than your fee.
 You can easily solve this by taking the time to discover her unanswered questions.

 - A limited budget.
 Limited cash flow prevents her from hiring you.
 Fortunately, a solution exists.
 Offer a variety of packages with different price points.

 - Low priority.
 Time and money are the two primary commodities.
 The problem you solve lacks urgency.
 So she opts for a quick temporary fix to buy her some time.

 - Doesn’t trust your expertise.
 Your potential client needs assurance that you will deliver the results you promise.
 Gaining trust doesn’t need to be a long, drawn out process.
 Social proof, sharing information and developing a relationship can quickly build trust and credibility.

 Consider your own decision making process.
 How often do you say “yes” immediately after an initial meeting?
-Do you rely on your gut or do you thoroughly think things through?Your success relies on your follow up.
-Don’t say no to 98% of the people who aren’t ready to say yes after the first conversation.
+Do you rely on your gut or do you thoroughly think things through?Your #accounting firm's success relies on your follow up.
+It's the prime reason why potential clients move on and don't engage your firm's services.
 Read full post. #getpaidwhatyoureworth Click To Tweet